mrghuman12/PO-triage-agent/README.md

-# PO Exception Triage Agent — Claude Code Implementation Guide

-> Hand this document to Claude Code and say: **"Implement this project end-to-end."**
-> Claude Code will work through every phase below, writing and running all code.

----

 ## 0. Project Orientation

 **Goal:** Build a prototype PO Exception Triage Agent.
 A Merch Planner describes a problem PO in